Leo3418/leo3418.github.io/collections/_posts/en/2020-09-21-raspi4-fedora-usb-complex.md

 After the image is decompressed, it can be mounted so you are able to copy out the files in it.
-The image consists of multiple partitions; the main focus is on the first of them, which is the boot partition and contains the files you will need.
+The image consists of multiple partitions; the main focus is on the first of them, which is the EFI partition and contains the files you will need.
 Therefore, you just need to mount the first partition of the image.

 You may use whatever tool available on your operating system for mounting, as